FREQUENTLY ASKED QUESTIONS

 Depiction to the right of cosmic rays penetrating the atmosphere impacting electrically neutral oxygen and nitrogen atoms creating a particle shower (or particle cascade) producing electrically charged atmospheric ions along its path.
 This natural process occurs on Earth and Mars day and night (and theoretically all planets with an atmosphere, independent of sunlight).

-How does ion harvesting work at night?
+Does ion harvesting work at night?

 Does ion harvesting work on Earth?

-No. The process of harvesting electricity from naturally occurring ions in the Martian atmosphere and Earth’s atmosphere is completely passive and non-polluting.
+NO. The process of harvesting electricity from naturally occurring ions in the Martian atmosphere and Earth’s atmosphere is completely passive and non-polluting.
 No fumes, smoke, toxins, waste or pollution is produced.
 Ion-harvesting is a clean, renewable source of electrical energy.

 Does ion harvesting require wind to operate?

-Ground based circuitry maintains the ion collector material at a voltage considerably lower than the surrounding atmospheric ions thereby employing the electrostatic attraction principle causing nearby ions to migrate to the ion collectors.
+NO. Ground based circuitry maintains the ion collector material at a voltage considerably lower than the surrounding atmospheric ions thereby employing the electrostatic attraction principle causing nearby ions to migrate to the ion collectors.

-Ion harvesting for cars?
+Ion harvesting for Cars and Drones?

+Possibly YES.
 Ion Power Group has been awarded a patent for applying ion collectors to vehicles for the generation of supplemental electricity to help power vehicles and/or their onboard systems.
 Early stage R&D tests demonstrate that ion collectors affixed to a vehicle (a truck) generate electricity.
 With additional development, potential benefits include improved efficiency and greater mileage for electric powered cars and hydrogen powered cars via ion collectors providing supplemental electrical power thus reducing the demand on the vehicle primary power system.
 Aircraft, drones, water vehicles and spacecraft are also candidates to be equipped with ion collectors.

 How can ion harvesting be used to produce hydrogen gas?

-Electrolysis is a process employed to produce hydrogen gas and oxygen gas from ordinary water.
+Water Electrolysis is a process employed to produce hydrogen gas and oxygen gas from ordinary water.
 However, electrolysis requires electricity in order to separate the hydrogen and oxygen atoms that compose water.
 Ion Power Group’s ion harvesting technology can provide clean electricity to be used in the electrolysis of water into hydrogen and oxygen gas on Mars and the Earth.
 Ion Power Group was awarded a patent for using ionic electricity harvested from the atmosphere to split water to produce hydrogen and oxygen gas.
 This is the same type hydrogen gas that will power fuel-cell cars being developed by the world’s largest automakers.
 A demonstration video clip of hydrogen gas being produced from water powered by ion harvesting technology can be viewed on the Proof-of-Concept Clips page.

+YES.
 Much of the electrical activity on Mars is caused by dust storms as well as bombardment of galactic cosmic rays from deep space which cause the atmosphere to be electrically conductive.
 Because dust storms are a highly energetic source of atmospheric electricity, the power level harvested by ion collectors is expected to increase during dust storms.

 How much electricity can ion harvesting produce on Mars?